Tag Archives: meaningful learning

 Barron et al. (2015) [8] discuss how disciplines differ in their specific definitions of learning for pragmatic reasons, but it is possible to reconcile most of these definitions by reference to a common theoretical framework: learning as a structured updating of system properties based on the processing of new information (p.
 406).

 Social-Emotional Learning was already part of my teacher training progam in 2001-2003 in Finland and I am so glad to see it gaining more traction around the world!
 CASEL site is the best resource I have found!
 As learning cannot happen in a vacuum, we must support students’ growth with constructive, cognitive and cooperative strategies in the classroom to support durable learning process [9].
-It is important to have a well-balanced apporach and follow current science of evidence-based practices!
+It is important to have a well-balanced approach and follow current science of evidence-based practices!
 [10]

 [1] Säljö, R. (1979) ‘Learning in the learner’s perspective.
 I. Some common-sense conceptions’, Reports from the Institute of Education, University of Gothenburg, 76.